ClinVar Miner

 Submitter RCV SCV Clinical significance Condition Last evaluated Review status Method Comment

-Invitae RCV001084776 SCV000166357 likely benign Peutz-Jeghers syndrome 2024-01-31 criteria provided, single submitter clinical testing
+Labcorp Genetics (formerly Invitae), Labcorp RCV001084776 SCV000166357 likely benign Peutz-Jeghers syndrome 2024-01-31 criteria provided, single submitter clinical testing

-Ambry Genetics RCV000164592 SCV000215251 likely benign Hereditary cancer-predisposing syndrome 2014-05-22 criteria provided, single submitter clinical testing This alteration is classified as likely benign based on a combination of the following: population frequency, intact protein function, lack of segregation with disease, co-occurrence, RNA analysis, in silico models, amino acid conservation, lack of disease association in case-control studies, and/or the mechanism of disease or impacted region is inconsistent with a known cause of pathogenicity.
+Ambry Genetics RCV000164592 SCV000215251 likely benign Hereditary cancer-predisposing syndrome 2014-05-22 criteria provided, single submitter clinical testing This alteration is classified as likely benign based on a combination of the following: seen in unaffected individuals, population frequency, intact protein function, lack of segregation with disease, co-occurrence, RNA analysis, in silico models, amino acid conservation, lack of disease association in case-control studies, and/or the mechanism of disease or impacted region is inconsistent with a known cause of pathogenicity.

 Quest Diagnostics Nichols Institute San Juan Capistrano RCV000123062 SCV000602229 benign not provided 2019-03-22 criteria provided, single submitter clinical testing